Basal Implants | Patient Success Story

 - Dr Rohan Virani on 3/9/2022

-A 73-year-old male patient presented to the clinic with the complaint of mobility and pain with respect to his teeth in the lower jaw resulting in discomfort while chewing food.
-On intraoral examination, it was noticed that the lower jaw had few missing teeth and the teeth which were present had severe periodontal issues, were decayed, and were causing all the pain and discomfort.
+A 73-year-old male patient presented to the dental clinic with the complaint of mobility and pain with respect to his teeth in the lower jaw, resulting in discomfort while chewing food.
+On intraoral examination, it was noticed that the lower jaw had few missing teeth, and the teeth that were present had severe periodontal issues, were decayed, and were causing all the pain and discomfort.

-The patient was very fond of having a variety of food but the condition of his teeth kept him away from this.
-Hence he was willing to a fixed long-term treatment to all these problems at the earliest, causing the least possible trauma making the procedure as painless as possible.
+The patient was very fond of having a variety of food, but the condition of his teeth kept him away from this.
+Hence he was willing to fix long-term treatment for all these problems at the earliest, causing the least possible trauma and making the procedure as painless as possible.

-After having a thorough discussion with the patient, and explaining to him the different treatment options decision was made of rehabilitating his mouth with Basal implants which are supported by fixed prosthesis, this process does not require any cuts or any requirement for bone grafting making the procedure more atraumatic.
+After having a thorough discussion with the patient and explaining to him the different treatment options decision was made to rehabilitate his mouth with Basal implants which are supported by fixed prostheses.
+This process does not require any cuts or any requirement for bone grafting, making the procedure more atraumatic.

 Brief About Basal Implants:

-It could be categorized to be an “Oral Division of Orthopedic surgery as per Basal Implant Center in Mumbai at Trisa Dental Solutions.”
+It could be categorized as an “Oral Division of Orthopedic surgery as per the Basal Implant Center in Mumbai at Trisa Dental Solutions.”
 We were one of the first providers of the Immediate Basal Implant system in Mumbai, India.

 Here are a few advantages & benefits of Basal implants: